React Rendering Lists Tutorial: Complete Guide to Map Method and Keys

 Learn how to efficiently render lists of data in React using array methods and keys for optimal performance.

-In many situations you’ll want to display multiple items that share the same structure and styling based on a collection of predefined data that might come from various sources including external APIs, offline browser storages such as IndexedDB or LocalStorage and so on.
+In many situations you’ll want to display multiple items that share the same structure and styling based on a collection of predefined data that might come from various sources, including external APIs, offline browser storages such as IndexedDB or LocalStorage, and so on.

 So in this article we will learn how to render a list of components or just raw JSX codes given an array of data.

 And then we will understand how React can track those rendered components via something called keys.
+So without any further ado, let’s dive in.

 Let’s say that you needed to render a list of items that have the same styling and structure but only differ in their content.